+Borrowing: Reception

-Borrowing: Reception Students borrow one library book each week.
+Students borrow two library books each week.
 Borrowing occurs on the class allocated library day.
-Take home readers are selected by the class teacher and are also borrowed from the Junior Library.
+Up to three take-home readers are selected by the class teacher and are also borrowed from the Junior Library.

-Borrowing: Year 1-4 Students can borrow up to five take home items.
+Borrowing: Year 1-4

+Students can borrow up to five take-home items.
 The five items usually consist of three readers and two library books.
 Items may be changed weekly on library day or as necessary during the week.

-Borrowing: Year 5 Students can borrow up to five take home items for two weeks plus one Reading Circle novel for a term.
-This can vary when students are reading novels rather than leveled readers.
+Borrowing: Year 5

+Students can borrow up to five take-home items for two weeks plus one Reading Circle Novel for a term.
+This can vary when students are reading novels rather than levelled readers.
 Library items may also be exchanged or loans renewed during other opening times.